mattermost/mattermost-push-proxy/README.md

   3. Uncompress the file with `tar -xvzf matter-push-proxy.tar.gz`.
 2. Update `config.json` with your private and public keys.
   3. Edit using `vi /home/ubuntu/push-proxy/config/config.json` and set `ApplePushCertPublic` and `ApplePushCertPrivate` based on the public and private keys previously generated.
-3. Start the Mattermost Notification Server.
-  1. Run `sudo start push-proxy`.
-4. Verify push notifications are working by mentioning a user who is offline, which should trigger a push notification.
+3. Verify push notifications are working by mentioning a user who is offline, which should trigger a push notification.